Corniel/advent-of-code/README.md

 * [Lannie](https://github.com/lannieligthart/advent_of_code)
 * [Laura](https://github.com/LauraXiulan/advent-of-code)

+# Solving times
+I started participating in 2020.
+I have, since then, also solved others.
+Furthermore, living in the Netherlands, and being a night owl, getting myself behind a screen at 6:00 (local time) is hard.
+Nevertheless, I solved some of them within an hour.
+All results can fe found here:  [Solving.md](Solving.md).

 ## Lines of Code (LoC)
 > When a measure becomes a target, it ceases to be a good measure.
 We all know it to be true, so keeping track of the lines of code per puzzle is